davith01/easyMaker/README.md

 Easy Maker is a sleek, intuitive, and powerful app for faster and easier shopping cart,

-This uses the IONIC Framework components along with a variety of powerful plugins and tools to create a powerful framework for apps Android and Iphone.
+This uses the [Ionic](https://ionicframework.com/docs/intro) Framework components along with a variety of powerful plugins and tools to create a powerful framework for apps Android and Iphone.

 ## Easy Maker Architect Solution